shizonic/dotfiles-46/README.md

 AND/OR poorly configured...

-- Use a modular Emacs configuration
+- Use a modular Emacs configuration.

 Prefer lots of simple files as [un]pluggable modules instead of a monolithic, 1000 line init.el (or worse .org file.)